 - Create your own team of local translators from the Translation Roles tab in Translation Management and assign translation jobs to them.

 To translate your forms, use the following steps:

-- Create your form in the default language.
+- Create your form in the default language and translate it.

 - Insert the form shortcode into a post, page, or widget in the default language.

 - Translate the post, page, or widget that holds the form.